Painting Outdoor Furniture: Techniques and Durable Paint Choices for Longevity

 Achieving an Even Coat on Outdoor Furniture

-To get an even coat of paint on outdoor furniture, proper preparation and technique are key.
+To achieve a smooth, even coat of paint on outdoor furniture, preparation and proper technique are essential.

 Clean and Lightly Sand

-First, clean your furniture thoroughly to remove any dirt or debris.
-Wipe away any surface grime with a damp cloth and mild detergent.
-For stuck-on messes, scrub with an abrasive sponge or scrubber.
-Rinse well with water and allow to dry completely.
+Start by cleaning your furniture thoroughly to remove dirt and grime.
+Wipe the surface with a damp cloth and mild detergent.
+For stubborn spots, scrub with an abrasive sponge, then rinse well and let the furniture dry completely.

-Once clean, lightly sand any rough areas with fine-grit sandpaper (around 220 grit) to provide “tooth” for the new paint to adhere to.
+Once clean, lightly sand rough areas with fine-grit sandpaper (around 220 grit) to create “tooth” for better adhesion.
 Wipe away dust with a tack cloth.

 Prime First for Best Results